Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Performance under different sampling ratios

 \section{Performance under different sampling ratios}

-There is an initial degree of randomness in the gating function: during the first couple of iterations, it sends random top $K$ experts to each client, while the experts learn to specialize in the different regions of the label space.
+There is an initial degree of randomness in the gating function.
+During the first couple of iterations, it sends random top-$K$ experts to each client while the experts learn to specialize in the different regions of the label space.
 However, we found a way to keep consistency during these initial rounds: through the \emph{anchor clients}.
-Figure \ref{fig:cifar10_sampling} shows that by introducing at least 30\% \emph{anchor} clients during each round, we can ensure a balance against the wrong selection of the gating function by let them act as \emph{regularizers.} Additionaly, we present Figure \ref{fig:sampling} showing the impact in performance when we remove the anchor clients rule from sampling and allow only random selection from the pool of available clients.
+Figure \ref{fig:cifar10_sampling} shows that by introducing at least 30\% \emph{anchor} clients during each round, we can ensure a balance against the wrong selection of the gating function by letting them act as \emph{regularizers.} Additionally, Figure \ref{fig:sampling} shows the impact on the performance when we remove the anchor clients rule from sampling and allow only random selection from the pool of available clients.
+It is clear from Figure \ref{fig:sampling} that a ``warming-up'' phase is necessary for \texttt{DDOME}: using a sufficient number of anchor clients, one achieves stability and better final accuracy, by warm-starting the system using more specialized clients.